bbauska/UofM-Intro-CSS3/README.md

   alt="Ultimate Frisbee History menu, #2." />
 <p style="clear: both;"></p>

-Let&apos;s look at what we&apos;ve done so far in this course.
-We had our first HTML view.
-Our next one, we made it really plain.
+<p>Let&apos;s look at what we&apos;ve done so far in this course.
+We had our
+first HTML view.
+Our next one, we made it really plain.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 421/422. college teams (219) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="border"